Yoshiki (musician): Influences

 When asked what the albums were the most influential for him, Yoshiki named Led Zeppelin IV by Led Zeppelin, Alive! by Kiss and Killers by Iron Maiden.
 Yoshiki stated he loved "the punkish elements" of the albums by Iron Maiden and that their work got him into punk rock.
-He was into punk rock bands from the United Kingdom and Japan such as The Exploited, Chaos UK, Discharge, GISM, and Gauze around 1984.
-He also cited the Sex Pistols, The Clash, and G.B.H. as his favorite bands.
+He was into punk rock bands from the United Kingdom and Japan such as the Exploited, Chaos UK, Discharge, GISM, and Gauze around 1984.
+He also cited the Sex Pistols, the Clash, and G.B.H. as his favorite bands.

 Yoshiki has also named Schubert's "Unfinished" Symphony and Beethoven's 5th Symphony as influences.
 His favorite classical composers also include J. S. Bach, Schoenberg, Berg, Tchaikovsky, Mozart, Rachmaninoff, and Chopin.

 He named John Bonham as his biggest drumming inspiration and cited Cozy Powell as the reason he started to play double bass drums.
 He also likes Peter Criss, Shuichi Murakami, Jun Aoyama from T-Square, and Minato Masafumi from Dead End.
-He picked George Winston, Keith Jarrett, Vladimir Horowitz, and Mishiba Satoshi from Kinniku Shōjo Tai as his favorite pianists.『ロッキンf』（1989年11月号）立東社 The Köln Concert by Keith Jarrett inspired him to learn jazz theory and improvisation.
+He picked George Winston, Keith Jarrett, Vladimir Horowitz, and Mishiba Satoshi from Kinniku Shōjo Tai as his favorite pianists.
+The Köln Concert by Keith Jarrett inspired him to learn jazz theory and improvisation.
 He also studied jazz piano under Dick Marx and Shelly Berg.

+Songwriting and composition

+Yoshiki composes his songs by hand, writing the score on paper before using instruments or sharing with band members and collaborators.
+In the 1990s, he experimented with various aliases on songwriting credits, including fictitious names such as Hitomi Shiratori (X Japan's "Tears"), Rei Shiratori (L.O.X.'s "Shake Hand"), and Tomomi Tachibana (Shizuka Kudō's "Shinku no Hana"), in order to separate his rock image from his "softer" works.

+He has composed lyrics and music for numerous artists including Glay ("Rain"), Dir en grey, Seiko Matsuda, SixTones, XY, and Bi-ray.